AdityaGupta9311/AdityaGupta9311/README.md

 # Hi there, I'm Aditya! 👋

 ## 🚀 About Me
-I'm a passionate **Java Backend Developer** with expertise in **Spring Boot** and a strong interest in **microservices architecture** and **blockchain applications in Java**.
+I'm a passionate **Java Backend Developer** with expertise in **Spring Boot** and a strong interest in **microservices architecture**.
 I enjoy building scalable and efficient backend systems, working with databases, and integrating APIs.

 ## 💻 Skills
 - **Backend:** Java, Spring Boot, Spring MVC, Spring JPA, Spring Security, Hibernate, JWT